Glanzing Parish Church: History

 In the first weeks after the end of the war, in May 1945, a garage in the Koschatgasse served as a provisional venue for services; the City of Vienna earmarked a section of the gardens in the Glanzinggasse in July of the same year for the construction of a church.
 At first, a wooden structure with space for 110 people was erected on this site.
-This structure was sanctified on 29 September 1946 and given the title Mariä Verkündigung (Mary’s Revelation), but several years passed before a proper church could be erected.
+This structure was sanctified on 29 September 1946 and given the title Mariä Verkündigung (Annunciation of Mary), but several years passed before a proper church could be erected.